frontend-3/angular2-gulp-quickstart/README.md

 A little example about ng2 with gulp task.
-For now just works in browser with es6 compatibility.

 Simple Usage
 ====